antonvasilev52/oxford_3000/README.md

 # Oxford 3000

-This is a simple, [Sinatra](http://sinatrarb.com)-based, quiz app, which checks definitions and synonyms of 3000 most important words to learn in English, also known as [Oxford 3000](https://www.oxfordlearnersdictionaries.com/about/oxford3000).
+This is a simple [Sinatra](http://sinatrarb.com)-based quiz app, which checks definitions and synonyms of 3000 most important words to learn in English, also known as [Oxford 3000](https://www.oxfordlearnersdictionaries.com/about/oxford3000).
 I took the definitions from the Merriam-Webster dictionary and thesaurus.

 ## How-to